Celebrate Maria Sharapova's birthday with a gallery of all of her WTA titles - starting with Tokyo in 2003.

 ... and another one shortly afterwards at Tokyo [Japan Open], beating Mashona Washington in the final.

-She then came from 4-0 down in the third set to beat Serena Williams in the WTA Championships final.
+She then battled back from 4-0 down in the third set to beat Serena Williams in the WTA Finals final.

-Sharapova won three WTA titles in 2005, beginning with the Premier-level Tokyo [Pan Pacific].
+Sharapova captured three WTA titles in 2005, beginning with the Premier-level Tokyo [Pan Pacific] crown.

-She then followed it up with another Premier-level title a few weeks later, prevailing in Doha.
+She then followed it up with another Premier-level title a few weeks later, prevailing over in Doha, Qatar.

-Sharapova's 10th WTA title came at Birmingham in 2005, beating fellow future No.1 Jelena Jankovic.
+Sharapova's 10th WTA title came at Birmingham in 2005, beating fellow future World No.1 Jelena Jankovic.

-Five more WTA titles followed for Sharapova in 2006, beginning with her first Indian Wells crown.
+Five more WTA titles followed for Sharapova in 2006, beginning with her first career Indian Wells crown.

-The Russian then kicked her summer hardcourt swing into high gear with a title run in San Diego.
+The Russian then kicked her summer hardcourt season into high gear with a title run in San Diego.

 And she peaked at just the right time - Sharapova won her second Grand Slam title at the US Open.

-But she wasn't done - she took the fall indoor season by storm too, first conquering Zürich...
+But she wasn't done for 2006 - she took the fall indoor season by storm too, first conquering Zürich...

-... and then capturing her 15th WTA title in Linz, just before the season-ending WTA Championships.
+... and then capturing her 15th WTA title in Linz, just before the season-ending WTA Finals in Los Angeles.

-Though she finished in the Top 5, Sharapova brought in only one WTA title in 2007, at San Diego.
+Though she finished the year in the Top 5, Sharapova brought in only one WTA title in 2007, at San Diego.

 She began 2008 with a bang Down Under though, winning her third Grand Slam title at the Aussie Open.